stoe/action-reporting-cli/readme.md

 ## Authentication

-The tool requires a GitHub Personal Access Token (PAT) with appropriate permissions:
+You'll need a GitHub Personal Access Token (PAT) with these permissions:

-- For GitHub.com and GitHub Enterprise Cloud:
+- For GitHub.com, GitHub Enterprise Cloud, and GitHub Enterprise Cloud with Data Residency:

-  - `repo` scope for private repositories
+  - `repo` scope to access private repositories
-  - `workflow` scope to access GitHub Actions data
+  - `workflow` scope to read GitHub Actions data
-  - `admin:org` scope when using `--owner` for organizations
+  - `admin:org` scope when using `--owner` with organizations

 - For GitHub Enterprise Server:
   - Same permissions as above
-  - Ensure network access to your GitHub Enterprise Server instance
+  - Make sure you have network access to your GitHub Enterprise Server instance

-You can provide the token using the `--token` parameter or via the `GITHUB_TOKEN` environment variable.
+You can provide your token using the `--token` parameter or by setting the `GITHUB_TOKEN` environment variable.

 ## Usage

-The tool requires one target scope to analyze (enterprise, owner, or repository):
+You'll need to specify one target scope to analyze (enterprise, owner, or repository):

 ```sh
 # Basic usage pattern